Behavior-dLDS: A decomposed linear dynamical systems model for neural activity partially constrained by behavior: Introduction

 Moreover, a Frobenius norm on the mapping from dynamics coefficients to external behavior data in b-dLDS means that it is possible to bias the model to learn that this relationship is sparse.
 This means that some DOs generate behavior, while the rest of the DOs can generate other brain processes, such as decision-making, homeostasis, etc.

 In this paper we introduce the b-dLDS model and demonstrate its efficacy in distinguishing between latent neural dynamics that generate behavior vs. other internal computations.
-We present new regularization terms on the inference and update steps to enable mapping to behavior and to encourage sparsity in the dynamics-behavior mapping.
-We then demonstrate through simulations that not only can b-dLDS learn a sparse mapping between behavior and dynamics coefficients, but in fact this sparse mapping makes the dynamics it learns more accurate than those learned by CLDS, a model strongly conditioned on behavior.
-Finally, we present an example of b-dLDS applied to zebrafish hindbrain data, which encodes information in its dynamics related to swimming (the observable behavior) as well as internal computations related to how much to respond to displacement in a current~\citep{Yang2022}. b-dLDS can identify dynamics that align with behavior and those that do not.
+We present new optimization terms in the inference and update steps that enable the explicit mapping between neural dynamics and behavior and to encourage sparsity in the dynamics-behavior mapping.
+We then demonstrate through simulations that b-dLDS can learn a sparse mapping between behavior and dynamics coefficients, and that this sparse mapping makes the dynamics it learns more accurate than those learned by CLDS, a model strongly conditioned on behavior.
+To test our modeling choice of the dynamics coefficients, we compare using the dynamics coefficients to model behavior against more typical use of latent states to model behavior, in a controlled setting using a task-trained RNN~\cite{driscoll_shenoy_sussillo_2024}.
+Finally, we apply b-dLDS to zebrafish hindbrain data, a large-scale dataset of 14,000 neurons, which encodes information in its dynamics related to swimming (the observable behavior) as well as internal computations related to how much to respond to displacement in a current~\citep{Yang2022}. b-dLDS can, in this large dataset, identify dynamics that align with behavior and those that do not.
+Interestingly, these hindbrain networks display a stark asymmetry, an anatomically observed property in zebrafish larvae forebrain~\citep{Barth2005,Roussign2012,Dreosti2014,DreostiE2014,10.7554/eLife.47376,Lekk2019,Powell2024,Powell2022,Gobbo2025} that appears to persist in how the hindbrain is recruited to execute swim bouts.